-I was a single, lonely, college student.
-Recently, I had been discharged from the military and left for college because it seemed like a better option than staying in the military or starting the slow grind to retirement.
+I was a single, lonely, college student and had recently been discharged from the military.
+I left for college because it seemed better than staying in the military or starting the slow grind to retirement.

-I didn’t make the best of my Navy experience but I was determined that college would be different.
+Unfortunately, I didn’t make the best of my Navy experience, but I was determined to make college different.

 Unfortunately, it didn’t start that way.
 It began as a lonely experience where I struggled to make friends.

 I was only four years apart from my collegiate peers but it might as well been 30.
 They were focused on partying, dating, conversing with high school friends.
 I was focused on getting good grades because if I failed, I would have to pay it all back.
 As a broke 22-year-old, that wasn’t an option.

 After taking plenty of time to wallow, I gathered my resolved and decided to do something about it.

 As the wit and wisdom at Money Gremlin says, “When you settle you shrink.”

 After searching for what campus had to offer, I stumbled on Becoming an Outdoors Woman.